 Dr. Bernadette Carmody joined the International School of Amsterdam as Director in July 2019.
 Formerly, she served in similar roles in Guangzhou, China and Riffa, Bahrain.
 Additionally, Bernadette has worked as an administrator and/or teacher in Dubai, (Shanghai) China, Venezuela, Norway, and Sri Lanka, as well as in her native Australia.

 Starting her teaching career in an inner city school in Peckham, London, she taught grades 2-4, holding a post of responsibility for Library and Resources and serving as a School Governor.
 Moving overseas for an international experience, Sarah joined the Yokohama International School in Japan.
-She was a homeroom teacher for grades 3 to 6, and taught 8th grade English, EAL and Learning Support.
-She held additional positions of responsibility as an Extra-Curricular Activities Coordinator, Elementary Coordinator and Assistant Elementary Principal.
+In Yokohama Sarah taught homeroom in the Elementary and Middle School divisions, English, EAL and Learning Support as well as holding middle-level leadership positions of responsibility.

 Lower School Administrative Team: